civilservicelgbt/civilservicelgbt.github.io/_events/2022/03/05/civil-service-lgbt-social-glasgow.md

 The Civil Service LGBT+ Network organises informal networking and social events so that LGBT+ civil servants can meet each other.
 Our [local organisers](/team) organise these events in various cities across the country.

-Our Manchester socials take place on the **second Tuesday of each month**.
+Our Scotland socials take place in Glasgow and Edinburgh, alternating each time.

-We usually organise our Manchester events near Canal Street.
 The venue changes regularly, so check back on this website a few days before the event to find out the exact venue.
-On the day, you'll be able to identify the rest of the group by an inflatable unicorn totem pole!

-If you have questions about this event, or you have an idea for a future event, you can contact our North West local organiser, [Ross Starkie](/team/ross-starkie/).
+If you have questions about this event, or you have an idea for a future event, you can contact our Scotland local organiser, [Derek Bradford](/team/derek-bradford/).